hym0405/CAMII/README.md

 # Automated and Machine Learning Guided Culturomics of Personalized Gut Microbiomes

-Tools for plate image analysis and morphology-guided colony selection

-(Example input and output can be found in ./example):
+Tools for plate image analysis and morphology-guided colony selection (Examples can be found in ./example)

-We have tested these scripts on Linux and MacOS
+We have tested these scripts on Linux and MacOS.

 * **01.colony_detection.py**: Script of raw image analysis, including colony contour detection, segmentation and features extraction.